 top of page

-Jonathan Sells is an international concert and opera singer, artistic director and conductor.
-The British-Swiss bass-baritone has performed in some of the world’s most renowned venues, such as Sydney Opera House, the Royal Albert Hall, Lincoln Center, Carnegie Hall, and Tonhalle Zurich, with conductors including William Christie, John Eliot Gardiner, Ton Koopman, Roger Norrington, and Frieder Bernius.
-His appearances on the opera stage include the Teatro Real in Madrid, Glyndebourne Festival Opera and Zurich Opera.
-Sells is the founding artistic director of the internationally-acclaimed baroque collective, Solomon's Knot, and regularly conducts the Monteverdi Choir and English Baroque Soloists, including at the Bachfest Leipzig with violinist Isabelle Faust.
+Sells, whose "superlative singing [is] sonorous and rounded all the way down to his lowest notes, which seem to emanate from the earth’s core" (Gramophone) has performed in some of the world’s most renowned venues, such as Sydney Opera House, the Royal Albert Hall, Lincoln Center, Carnegie Hall, and Tonhalle Zurich, with conductors including William Christie, John Eliot Gardiner, Ton Koopman, Roger Norrington, and Frieder Bernius.
+His appearances on the opera stage include the Teatro Real in Madrid, Glyndebourne Festival Opera and Zurich Opera, and he has made over 20 commercial CD recordings as a soloist.

 education

-After studying Music (Master of Arts, double first class honours with distinction) and Musicology (Master of Philosophy) at the University of Cambridge, and Singing (Master of Music) and Opera (Master of Music in Performance) at the Guildhall School of Music & Drama (GSMD) in London, Jonathan Sells attended the International Opera Studio in Zurich, where he had the chance to appear on stage with and learn from great artists such as Nina Stemme, Vittorio Grigolo, and Anja Harteros.
+After studying Music (Master of Arts, double first class honours with distinction) and Musicology (Master of Philosophy) at the University of Cambridge, and Singing (Master of Music) and Opera (Master of Music in Performance) at the Guildhall School of Music & Drama (GSMD) in London, Jonathan Sells attended the International Opera Studio at Opernhaus Zurich, where he had the chance to appear on stage with and learn from great artists such as Nina Stemme, Vittorio Grigolo, and Anja Harteros.

 awards